finos/JCurl/README.md

 Output options:

 -t LABEL NODE              Extract NODE from a JSON object returned by the call and return as "LABEL=NODE".
 Use "." to navigate within the JSON tree.
-Example: -t uid userSystemInfo.id (r eturns "uid=12345").
+Example: -t uid userSystemInfo.id (returns "uid=12345").
 -a NODE                    Iterate over a JSON array of objects returned by the call content and extract the value of NODE.
 See -t for more details.
 -v                         Verbose output.
 Will display request and response details.
 -vv                        Very verbose output.
 Will display certificate details.